k2view-academy/K2View-Academy/academy/Training_Level_1/99_Broadway/04_broadway_tutorials.md

  <ul>
  <pre><code>
-Step 6.
+Step 2.1
-A. The flow's result is "Hellow Broadway"</code></pre>
+A. The flow's result is "Hello Broadway"</code></pre>
  </ul>

 <ul>
 <pre><code>
-Step 7.
+Step 2.2
 A and B, The flow executes two iteration runs on the <strong>StringBuilder</strong> Actor.
 The first iteration runs on **Hello** and the second iteration runs on **Broadway**.
 C. The <strong>StringBuilder</strong> returns the following output: <strong>Hello Broadway</strong>.
 D. The <strong>StringBuilder</strong> Actor returns one output.
 It gets its inputs by a loop and builds the string.
 The <strong>for each</strong> State is marked <strong>Iterate Close</strong>.
 As a result, the StringBuilder in this Stage closes the loop and only then returns its output.